johnsolk/MMETSP/getdata_tutorial.rst

 4. Make .csv spreadsheet file from SRA (screenshot for how to do this): http://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=231566

+Click on "Send to:" -> Choose Destination: File -> "Download 719 items."
+Format: (pull down) Accession -> Click on "Create File"

-Then rsync from local to AWS instance:
+This will download to your local computer.
+Then rsync or upload from local to AWS instance:

 .. code::
   rsync -e "ssh -i [key].pem" -avz [source directory] [user]@[instance ip]:[destination directory on instance]